COTEKieran/Questionnaire_Website/README.md

 3.
 On the Questionnaire page of the app, users can fill in the form and submit it using the button.
 Once submitted, their response is logged to the console.

+4.
+Upon submittion of the questionnaire, the user's responses, the question name and the question type are all sent to a JSON file.

 Design and Implementation rationale: